intuita-inc/intuita-docs/blog/2023-1-17what-are-codemods/index.md

 </div>

-That would be quite problematic as you see.
-First of all, you're not sure which hellos should be replaced, and which shouldn't.
-And even if you did, simply finding and replacing will lead to replacing parts of the program that shouldn't have been replaced.
-Causing so much hassle and eventually leading to manual work.
+That would be quite problematic, wouldn't it?

+First of all, you're not sure which hello's should be replaced, and which shouldn't.

+Even then, simply finding and replacing will lead to replacing parts of the program that shouldn't be replaced; causing so much hassle and eventually leading to manual work.

 So what's the solution? 😞